 In 2002, we established the only free medical clinic in Hawai‘i.
 This clinic served new immigrants, the homeless and the uninsured.
 In early 2010, we closed the clinic, transferring our patients to the Kalihi-Pālama Health Center, which was then better able to provide a full range of patient services.

 In 2002, we established the only free dental clinic in Hawai‘i.
 This clinic continues on as AMM’s main health-care focus in Hawai‘i.
 We serve the 30 percent of the state population that lacks dental insurance and care for about 120 patients per month.

-Our most recent project, Kōkua me ka Laulima: Help With Many Hands, was initiated in August 2010.
+Our project, Kōkua me ka Laulima: Help With Many Hands, was initiated in August 2010.
 AMM developed the collaboration of two local hospitals (Queen’s Medical and Castle Medical centers), private surgeons and anesthesiologists, and two community health centers on O‘ahu (Kalihi-Pālama and Kōkua Kalihi Valley health centers) to provide free outpatient general surgery services to the uninsured poor.
 We hope to expand the breadth of surgical services and the number of participating hospitals, physicians and community clinics.
-As of April 2011, two patients have been operated on under the auspices of this program.
+By April 2011, two patients were operated on under the auspices of this program.

 - Overseas missions: 142

 - Sixteen countries served: Bangladesh, Burma, Cambodia, China, East Timor, Honduras, Indonesia, Laos, Micronesia, Nepal, Papua New Guinea, Philippines, Solomon Islands, Tanzania, Vanuatu, and Vietnam

 - Number of volunteers: 4,600

 - Hawai‘i AMM medical patients seen (2008-2010): 3,414